Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 Kafka bootstrap addresses, ports, and topics

-The above purposes can be achieved by directly running queries like select * from read_kafka().
+You can quickly verify all of the above by running a query like select * from read_kafka().

 Here is an example of unauthenticated Kafka ingestion: